raycast6000/gunner/README.md

 - ReloadTime
 - Bullets (amount of bullets per shot)
 - Range
-- CurrentAmmo (amount of ammo by default)
+- CurrentAmmo (amount of ammo by default, cannot be greater than the MaxAmmo value)
 - Damage (this does not get replicated btw)
 - AutoFire (hold or not hold left click to shoot)
 # Please give credits ❤